nicklockwood/ViewUtils/README.md

 Purpose
 --------------

-ViewUtils is a collection of category methods designed that extend UIView with all the handy little properties and functionality that you always wished were built-in to begin with.
+ViewUtils is a collection of category methods that extend UIView with all the handy little properties and functionality that you always wished were built-in to begin with.
 ViewUtils covers:

 * Nib loading - makes it easy to load views from nibs without a UIViewController
 * Layout - set and get position and width/height properties individually